 In 2010, an evaluation was commissioned through the University of Pittsburgh to test Draught Guard's technology using the same protocol.
 A 98% reduction of sessile bacteria (biofilm) was achieved against the control.

 Draught Guard's technology remains the only non-chemical system to have passed this test to date.

 The Food & Beverage industry, including breweries, utilize ATP testing to monitor sanitation throughout their operations.
 We've embraced ATP testing to measure the effectiveness of Draught Guard in maintaining line cleanliness compared to the BA recommended two-week caustic cleaning cycle.

 Standard in the water treatment world, dip slides provide a quick, reliable and effective means of determining the levels of bacteria, yeast and mold present in water samples.
-Testing the push water flushed through the beer lines at Weeks 0, 2, 4 and 8 of our pilots, dip slide information reveals that Draught Guard is in fact outperforming the regular two-week caustic cycle.
+Testing the push water flushed through the beer lines over the course of each pilot, dip slide information reveals that Draught Guard outperforms the regular two-week or monthly caustic cycle.

 Benefits of Draught Guard

 Improve line cleanliness